 You have no items in your shopping cart.

-The Nitrox membrane systems can be purchased as a standalone product to be integrated into an existing air compressor system or in a complete turnkey system for Low Pressure (LP) or High Pressure (HP) production.
-Any desired O2 percentage mix, from 21% to 40%, including commonly used 32% or 36% mixtures can be dialed in as needed, real time, for continuous feed to divers or filling tanks.
-For commercial, surface supply dive operations, you can easily change the O2 percentage for different working depths during the dive for constant accurate Nitrox mix delivery.
+Nuvair’s patented semipermeable membrane nitrox generation system can be purchased as a standalone product (for integration into an existing air compressor system) or in a complete turnkey system for low pressure (LP) or high pressure (HP) nitrox production.
+Any desired O2 percentage mix, from 21% to 40%—including commonly used EAN mixtures of 32% and 36%—can be dialed-in as needed in real time for continuous supply to divers or for filling tanks.
+For commercial surface supply dive operations, the O2 percentage can be easily changed for different working depths during the dive for constantly accurate nitrox mix delivery.

-Nuvair breathing air systems are economical, easy to operate, and highly reliable whether filling HP tanks or supplying divers with continuous LP Nitrox supply.
-Our Nitrox/EAN breathing experts will assist you in choosing streamlined turnkey systems based on your use, CFM requirements, pressure and power needs for commercial or recreational diving.
+Nuvair breathing air systems are economical, easy to operate, and highly reliable whether filling HP tanks or supplying divers with a continuous and dynamic LP nitrox supply.
+Our nitrox breathing experts will assist you in choosing streamlined turnkey systems based on your use, CFM requirements, pressure and power needs for commercial or recreational diving.
 All packages are ready to operate upon delivery.

-Highly customized systems are available for any O2 enriched Nitrox application across all market sectors including technology, science, offshore vessels and government.
+Highly customized systems are available for any O2 enriched nitrox application across all market sectors including technology, science, offshore vessels and government.

 What is Nitrox?